gmihaiescu/docker/README.md

 This collects the various docker distributions used by the SeqWare and Pancancer projects.
 Prerequisite containers can be resolved from Docker Hub which also runs continuous integration (except for seqware\_full which does not work in the docker hub environment).

 Install Docker using the following script.
-This will automatically setup AUFS which is recommended for performance and DIND functionality.
+This will automatically setup AUFS which is recommended for performance reasons.

         curl -sSL https://get.docker.com/ | sudo sh
         sudo usermod -aG docker ubuntu

 When using Ubuntu, we recommend 14.04.
-After setting up, remember to exit your shell and log back in to refresh your shell.
+After setting up, remember to exit your shell and log back in to refresh your environment.

 ## Tabix